MILANKHATIWADA7/Milan_Lab/README.md

 # Milan_Lab
-SPM lab by Milan Khatiwada
+SPM lab by Milan Khatiwada.
+This is my repo.